leafstreamcreation/fjellderek-software/README.md

-# Fjellderek Software

-My software development homepage showcasing my projects, experience, credentials, philosophy, hiring pitches, and contact information
+My software development page

+Showcasing my accomplishments and skills

+enabling connection with clients

+and holding knowledge that I share with visitors

+Built using HeroUI and Tailwind

+My first step back into React